sebgra/ai-assistant-electron/README.md

 ## Credits

-This was made by [Axel Andaroth (aka Pirate)](https://anda.ninja) for personal use with Debian 12 XFCE.
+This was made by [Axel Andaroth (aka Anda Pirate)](https://anda.ninja) for personal use with Debian 12 XFCE.

-Source is open because sharing is caring but I don't plan to spend time to maintain nor to update this project.
+Source is open because sharing is caring.

 Thanks for your support!